What to do with waste during Coronavirus

 All household waste and recycling centres are still open during second lockdown and accepting waste as usual.
 Please note the Resale Shops will be closed from Thursday 5th November as per new government restrictions.
 As well as the regular charges and restrictions, there are safety measures in place to help protect visitors and staff.
 This includes mandatory social distancing which has reduced the capacity of the sites to between one third to a half of their normal capacity and there are likely to be long queues.

 Sites may need to close temporarily if queues start causing a safety hazard on the public highway and residents will be advised to come back later.
-For more information visit the Recycle Center home page here.
+For more information visit the Recycling Centre home page here.